Life: Extremophiles

 To survive, some microorganisms have evolved to withstand freezing, complete desiccation, starvation, high levels of radiation exposure, and other physical or chemical challenges.
 These extremophile microorganisms may survive exposure to such conditions for long periods.
 They excel at exploiting uncommon sources of energy.
 Characterization of the structure and metabolic diversity of microbial communities in such extreme environments is ongoing.

 Classification

-Antiquity
+Western antiquity

 The first classification of organisms was made by the Greek philosopher Aristotle (384–322 BC), who grouped living things as either plants or animals, based mainly on their ability to move.
 He distinguished animals with blood from animals without blood, which can be compared with the concepts of vertebrates and invertebrates respectively, and divided the blooded animals into five groups: viviparous quadrupeds (mammals), oviparous quadrupeds (reptiles and amphibians), birds, fishes and whales.
-The bloodless animals were divided into five groups: cephalopods, crustaceans, insects (which included the spiders, scorpions, and centipedes), shelled animals (such as most molluscs and echinoderms), and "zoophytes" (animals that resemble plants).
+The bloodless animals were divided into five groups: cephalopods, crustaceans, insects (which included the spiders, scorpions, and centipedes), shelled animals (such as most molluscs and echinoderms), and zoophytes (animals that resembled plants).
 This theory remained dominant for more than a thousand years.

+Eastern philosophy

+In ancient Indian medicine, the Sushruta Samhita (traditionally dated to around the 6th century BCE) classified poisons, and by extension substances more broadly, into sthavara ("immobile"), of plant or mineral origin, and jangama ("mobile" or animate), of animal origin.
+The plant kingdom itself was further subdivided by the text into categories such as vriksha (fruit- and flower-bearing trees) and virudha (creepers and shrubs).
+The companion Charaka Samhita used a comparable three-way division of sthavara, jangama, and artificial (samyogaja) categories.

+In ancient China, the Erya, the oldest surviving Chinese dictionary, possibly assembled during the Qin or early Han dynasty from material dating to the Zhou dynasty, organises its entries into 19 semantic categories, including separate sections on grasses, trees, insects, fish, birds, and beasts.
+Later Chinese materia medica works, culminating in Li Shizhen's Bencao Gangmu (1578), organised substances by medicinal use into plant-associated and animal-associated categories.